timoxley/npm-tutor/chapters/npm-workshop-ready-up/exercises/node/Readme.md

 Update to the latest stable version of node!

-Run `verify` to verify you are running the latest version.
+Run `npm-tutor verify` to verify you are running the latest version.

 ## Hint